jvta/AzureVM/README.md

     * Complex DSC
     * Generic DSC

-**Pre-requisites**
+### Pre-requisites

+The following resources are presumed to already exist prior to your deployment:
-* It is assumed a pre-existing VNet and subnet await your VM deployment
+* VNet and subnet
-* A boot diagnostics storage account to reference
+* Storage account for boot diagnostics to reference
+* Load Balancer - if required
+* NSG - if required
+* RSV - if required
+* AD Domain - if using Domain Join extension
+* DSC configurations - if using DSC extension
+* Log Analytics Workspace - if using OMS extension
+* Key Vault (optional - recommended repository for all sensitive input parameters)

 >**NOTE:**
 >